Let's Talk About It (book): Contents

-As a sex education guidebook, Let's Talk About It introduces and provides an overview of sex and relationships for teenagers and young adults.
+As a sex education guidebook, Let's Talk About It introduces and provides an overview of sex and relationships for minors and young adults.
 Topics in the graphic novel are presented in sections through a series of conversations between teenaged characters.
 Each section has a lesson that begins with a problem confronted by the characters, which leads to an explanatory section on the topic, and eventually returns to a resolution by the characters that the section began with.
 In the dialogues, the characters engage with topics of physicality and identity.

 Let's Talk About It defines and describes concepts relating to gender, sexuality, body image, and anatomy.
 The graphic novel contains detailed information on sex, masturbation, orgasms, birth control, and the prevention of STIs.
 It also includes sections on sexting, kinks, fantasies, and pornography.
 The book has graphic illustrations, including those of naked humans and sex positions.
 The graphic novel includes an overview of various types of relationships, including monogamy, polyamory, open relationships, and companionate love.
 Let's Talk About It additionally addresses jealousy, rejection, and abuse in relationships.
 It stresses the importance of consent between partners in sexual activities, while emphasizing open-mindedness and encouraging experimentation.
 The book's illustrations are inclusive and diverse, with characters that represent various body shapes, ethnicities, gender identities, and abilities.

 The conclusion of Let's Talk About It has a letter from the authors, who describe how they "set out with a goal of producing the book that they wish they had access to when they were teenagers".

 Reception

-Let's Talk About It has received mostly positive reviews, garnering praise for its comprehensiveness and inclusivity.
+Let's Talk About It has received some positive reviews, garnering praise for its comprehensiveness and inclusivity.
 A review in Kirkus Reviews found that the graphic novel has a tone that is sex positive and honest, while being "colorful, visually appealing, and easy-to-read".
 A Publishers Weekly review found that the book was "refreshingly inclusive" and said that it offers "comprehensive, no-nonsense information on sex and sexuality".
 Avery Kaplan writes in a review that the book offers "practical, important information about sex that is often withheld from teenagers, either because of archaic moral judgments or authoritative ignorance."
 A review in the School Library Journal concluded that "A sprinkling of profanity (including the odd F-bomb) must be noted as it may affect a school library's ability to shelve it."